Permutation-Based True Discovery Guarantee by Sum Tests: Shortcut

 \section{Shortcut}

 Fix the set of interest $S$, so that any dependence on it may be omitted in the notation.
-We propose a shortcut that quickly evaluates whether $q<z$, for any value $z$.
+We propose a shortcut that quickly evaluates whether $q<z$ for any value $z$.
 This will allow to approximate $q$, and eventually define a procedure with true discovery guarantee.
+First, we will re-write $q$ as the unique change-point of an increasing function: